ComedicChimera/chai/docs/guide/chapter1.md

 Note that if a type for a literal cannot be determined from context (which happens surpisingly often), then the compiler will pick a sensible default: generally one of the 32 or 64 bit forms.
-If you want an specific type, then you best state it explicitly.
+If you want a specific type, then you should state it explicitly.

 ### Arithmetic